sdc-dev/slate/source/index.html.md

 ```

-This endpoint request a new order for iquick scan.
+This endpoint request a new order for fetch standard.
+When ordering fetch standard, you need to add from these filters in template hash.

 ### HTTP Request